gilbarbara/react-inlinesvg/README.md

 ## Props

 **src** {string} - **required**.
 The SVG file you want to load.
-It can be a require, URL or a string (base64 or url encoded).
+It can be a require, URL, or a string (base64 or URL encoded).
-_If you are using create-react-app and your file resides in the `public` directory you can use the path directly without require._
+_If you are using create-react-app and your file resides in the `public` directory, you can use the path directly without require._

 **baseURL** {string}
-An URL to prefix each ID in case you are using the `<base>` tag and `uniquifyIDs`.
+An URL to prefix each ID in case you use the `<base>` tag and `uniquifyIDs`.

 **children** {ReactNode}
 The fallback content in case of a fetch error or unsupported browser.